-In December 1955, excessive winter rain and snow in northern California resulted in devastating floods in the Central Valley that overpowered local levees and flood control.
+In December 1955, excessive winter rain and snow in northern California resulted in devastating floods in the Central Valley that overpowered local levees and other flood control systems.
 Flooding inundated over 100,000 ac, resulted in 40 deaths, and cost millions of dollars in property damage.
-This resulted in both state and local initiatives to manage flood control, resulting in the construction of numerous levees, canals and reservoirs throughout the state.
+This resulted in both state and local initiatives to better manage flood control, resulting in the construction of numerous levees, canals, and reservoirs throughout the state.